List of Marvel Comics characters: A: Axo

-Alex Luna is a mutant who has the power to influence those around him to confess their secrets and invulnerabilities, read moods, and his skin color changes accordingly.
+Alex Luna is a mutant who has the power to influence those around him to confess their secrets and invulnerabilities and read moods, with his skin color changing accordingly.
 He was at a soccer game when a group of boys began to harass him.
-Thao Tran, a fellow mutant, began to intervene and accidentally escalated the situation to the point Kitty Pryde stepped in.
-Kate gave them the number of fellow mutant Trista Marshall and they later all joined under the tutelage of Kate and Emma Frost.
+Thao Tran, a fellow mutant, began to intervene and accidentally escalated the situation to the point that Kitty Pryde stepped in.
+Kitty gave them the number of fellow mutant Trista Marshall and they later all joined under the tutelage of Kate and Emma Frost.

+Soledad Ayala

+Soledad Ayala is a character appearing in American comic books published by Marvel Comics.
+The character was created by writer Brian Michael Bendis and artist Manuel Gutierrez, and first appeared in Daredevil vol. 2 #38 (October 2002).

+Soledad Ayala in other media

+Soledad Ayala appears in Daredevil: Born Again, portrayed by Ashley Marie Ortiz.

+Azari

+Azari is a fictional character who first appeared in the direct-to-video animated film Next Avengers: Heroes of Tomorrow (2008).
+The character later makes his Marvel Comics debut in The Avengers vol. 4 #1 (May 2010).